Beginners Guide to Betfair Trading On Betfair

 However, if you have built up a nice profit on a horse and not hedged it, and it loses, all of that work has gone to waste.
 Most Betfair Traders like to hedge their profits and losses across all selections, so that you either win something whatever happens, or lose a little instead of risking losing a lot on the wrong result.
 There are variations of this – you can bias your returns in favour of one result while still hedging part of it – it is entirely up to you.
 The screenshot below shows the result of hedging the 60p profit on The Which Doctor shown above by laying 11p at 5.4:

 One way of hedging is to use the “what if” figures on Betfair to show you what the result of placing a particular bet will be.
 (There is information about how to set up Betfair to show what if figures in this post.)
 The problem with this, unfortunately, is that Betfair will not calculate the what if figures if you put in less than £2 as the stake.
 One way round this is to hedge when you place your 2nd bet, using the what if figures.
 The screenshot below shows the use of the what if figures to hedge a £5 bet at 26 by placing a £5.65 lay at 23:

 You need to use trial and error to do this, so it is rather slow, and I would go so far as to say it is nearly impossible to trade effectively in a fast moving market using what if figures.
 If you do find yourself wanting to hedge a few pennies you will need to know how to place a bet below Betfair’s minimum stake – we have a video available with instructions here.
 This takes 3 times as long as placing a single bet.

-For me this is a no brainer – unless you are trading slow moving markets like football, you need trading software.
+For me this is a no brainer – unless you are Betfair Trading slow moving markets like football, you need Betfair Trading software.
 The massive advantages of using this are that the prices you see are much more recent, it will calculate the hedge figure for you and it will do all the work to place less than £2 automatically and quickly.